 Property owners are legally obligated to make their premises safe.
 If another person has been injured or killed because of their failure to make their properties safe, they may be taken to court.
 This is called premises liability.

 Slip and fall accidents are some of the most common forms of premises liability issues.
-In fact, the issue is taken so seriously that there are law firms in America that focuses on such accidents, and lawyers, like Stefan Apotheker, who will fight for you.

 Below is a list of the most common injuries you can get from slip and fall accidents, so you can know how serious these accidents can be.